 Birkin adores bright light and abhors darkness or poorly lit spaces.

-Therefore, to help speed up the rate at which Birkin grows, arrange matters so that the plant gets all the light it needs to encourage its full rate of growth.
+Therefore, to help speed up the rate at which Birkin grows, arrange matters so that the plant gets all the light it needs to encourage its full growth rate.

-However, be careful to avoid putting Birkin in direct sunlight, because the plant actively hates this and will quickly brown, wither, and if left to its fate, die.
+However, be careful to avoid putting birkin in direct sunlight because the plant actively hates this and will quickly brown, wither, and die if left to its fate.

-I’ve actually had great results by planting Birkin outside in flower beds abutting naturally shaded areas.
+I’ve had great results by planting Birkin outside in flower beds abutting naturally shaded areas.

 For example, against walls that face away from morning and evening sunlight or that have overhanging roofs or ceilings that ensure the plant will not only never get direct sunlight, but at the same time, the plant should be exposed to strong light.

-Treat Birkin to the same sunlight you would a fair ginger on a sunny beach.
+Treat Birkin to the same sunlight you would like a fair ginger on a sunny beach.

-But I’ve never done it, and the idea springs to mind more as a theoretical possibility than something that I think can be practical, or something I’ve seen, heard, or read of someone doing.
+But I’ve never done it, and the idea springs to mind more as a theoretical possibility than something I think can be practical or something I’ve seen, heard, or read of someone doing.

 If you’ve been able to pull this off, then good for you; get in touch with me and let me know.